yeswework/fabrica-reusable-block-instances/readme.txt

 If you are making changes to Synced Patterns and need to keep an eye on where those changes will be seen, this plugin is for you.

-This is a super-lightweight plugin, with under 100 lines of code, no settings, and it does not modify your database in any way.

 Designed to work seamlessly with Fabrica Dashboard: https://wordpress.org/plugins/fabrica-dashboard/

 == Installation ==